noahrossi/noahrossi.github.io/content/blog/blessing-of-dimensionality/index.md

 ## The naive view
 First, let me address the naive view expressed in my example.
-The largest set of pairwise orthogonal vectors in a $n$-dimensional space is indeed $n$, by definition of a basis in linear algebra.
+The largest set of pairwise orthogonal vectors in a $d$-dimensional space is indeed $d$, by definition of a basis in linear algebra.
 Thus, we can have at most $d$ mutually orthogonal vectors in $\mathbb{R}^d$.